achiwa912/vocabull/README.md

 # Rationale

 What is the single, most important thing to memorize new words?
 I believe it's repetition.
-It would be up to the individual or the difficulty of the word itself for how many times you need to repeat trying to memorize a word, but repetition is the key to memorize new words.
+It would be up to the individual or the difficulty of the word itself for how many times you need to repeat trying to memorize a word, but nonetheless repetition is the key to memorize new words.

 Traditional vocabulary books or flash cards are not very efficient for the repitition process in that they don't track your progress.
+They treat all the words equally regardless of if you already know/have memorized the words or not.

 VocaBull is efficient in this regard.
 That is, it tracks words you have memorized and word you have not yet.
 And it gives you quizes only of words you have not memorized.